 - Electrical wire nuts

-If the remaining pull chain on the ceiling fan extends at least half an inch out of the fan housing, you only need to add a ceiling fan chain extension.
-As long as you have enough existing chain to work with, this is the best direction to go.
+If the remaining ceiling fan chain on the ceiling fan extends at least 1/2-inch out of the fan housing, you only need to add a ceiling fan chain extension.
+As long as you have enough existing chain to work with, this is the best approach.

-Attach the extension to the end of the remaining chain, pushing firmly to snap the end of the chain into the connector.
+Attach the extension to the end of the remaining ceiling fan chain, pushing firmly to snap the end of the chain into the connector.

 Remove any light bulbs from the ceiling fan.
 With a manual screwdriver, turn out the screws holding the removable lower section from the ceiling fan motor base.
 Set the screws aside.
-Pull off the removable section gently.
+Gently pull off the removable section.
 Leave it attached by its wires to the ceiling fan base.

-Locate the pull chain switch.
+Locate the ceiling fan chain switch.
 It should be a small plastic unit, often with a transparent side.
 You may even be able to see the broken pull within the switch unit.
 Carefully pull this down.
-It will be attached to the fan with two wires.
+It will be usually attached to the fan with three or four wires.

 Do not attempt to fix the pull chain switch.
 Instead, it is easier and safer to discard the old switch and replace it with a new switch.
 Ceiling fan pull switch kits are inexpensive and readily available online.

-Cut the Wires to the Ceiling Fan Pull Chain Switch
+Cut the Wires to the Ceiling Fan Chain Switch

-With the wire stripper, use the cutting section to snip off the two wires that attach the pull chain switch to the ceiling fan base.
-Leave at least two inches of wire attached to the ceiling fan base to make it easier to reattach the new pull chain switch.
+With the wire stripper, use the cutting section to snip off the three or four wires that attach the ceiling fan chain switch to the ceiling fan base.
+Leave at least 2 inches of wire attached to the ceiling fan base to make it easier to reattach the new pull chain switch.

 Attach the New Pull Switch to the Ceiling Fan

-After stripping the plastic from the wires to expose the copper wire, attach the two wires of the new pull chain switch to the fan's wires.
+After stripping the plastic from the wires to expose the copper wire, attach the three or four wires of the new ceiling fan chain pull switch to the fan's wires.
 Twist together the wires.
 Top off each connection with a plastic wire nut.

 Gently press the pull chain switch back into the ceiling fan base.
 Thread the pull chain through the hole in the housing.